HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/flint_stone.md

 # Tips

-- The Flint Stone makes for very good cover due to its indestructible nature
+- The Flint Stone makes for a very good cover due to its indestructible nature
-- If you get a Radio, check the map to see if a Flint Stone is nearby that you can use it on
+- If you get a Radio, check the map to see if a Flint Stone is nearby that you can use on

 # Trivia

 - The Flint Stone was designed by Hasanger, but the logo on it was designed by Katloo
-- Prior to v0.13.0, the Flint Stone didn't drop any loot
+- Before v0.13.0, the Flint Stone didn't drop any loot
   - If the code was edited to make it destructible, it still wouldn't drop any loot
 - The name "Flint Stone" is a play on words that references the animated sitcom _The Flintstones_
 - As of v0.14.0 the Flint Stone is the only obstacle the [Death Ray](/weapons/guns/deathray) does not penetrate through